-Standardized patients are used in the training of many health professionals.
-It refers to either designated simulation centers or actors who are trained to play the role of a patient and engage with the learner in a controlled patient encounter.
+Standardized Patients: The educational use of individuals in a trained patient role.
+In particular, standardized patients refer to either designated simulation centers or actors who are trained to play the role of a patient and engage with the learner in a controlled patient encounter.
 GC student role play is not considered to meet the definition of a 'standardized patient' encounter.
-Research participants may be used for participatory cases, if the trainee is providing clinical genetic counseling services although within a research protocol.
-This does not include, for example, consenting individuals to participate in a research protocol or clinical trial.

-Standards B3.1.1; B3.1.2; B3.6.3
+(Standards B3.1.1; B3.1.2; B3.6.3)

-Supervision Contact Hours:

-One (1) contact hour is equivalent to one (1) hour of student fieldwork supervision via video conference, telephone or in person (e.g., either direct observation, case preparation discussion, feedback to students, assessment of student-patient standardized encounters, case conference).
+Supervision Contact Hours: One (1) contact hour is equivalent to one (1) hour of student fieldwork supervision via video conference, telephone or in person (e.g., direct observation, case preparation discussion, feedback to students, assessment of student-patient standardized encounters, case conference).
+(Standard A2.2)

-Standard A2.2.i